-Number of Reporting Total Number Average Output Total Output Value of Companies of Employees Value per Worker Employees 15 702 \$ 186,726 \$ 131,081,864
+Number of Reporting Companies Total Number of Employees age Output ær Worker Tot al Output Value of Employees 15 702 \$ 186,726 \$ 131,081,864

 Real property (Class 3, 4, and 8 properties) and business equipment (Class 8 property) market values are available from the Montana Department of Revenue on a current basis.
 There was no available data at the time of this analysis due to the retroactive nature of this report.
 Please refer to the later Annual Updates for analysis and summary of the market and taxable value of property owned by companies with Wood Products RLF loans.